Pacific Neuroscience Institute: Looking Back at 2017 and Looking Ahead to 2018

 CLINICAL TRIALS & RESEARCH

 2017 was a year of amazing progress and productivity in opening novel clinical trials and peer-reviewed publications in the realm of benign and malignant brain tumors, pituitary tumors and stroke.
-In total, PNI and the John Wayne Cancer Institute had over 20 neuro-oncology clinical trials open for enrollment, including two surgical clinical trials related to glioblastoma (GBM) and stroke.
+In total, PNI and the Saint John’s Cancer Institute had over 20 neuro-oncology clinical trials open for enrollment, including two surgical clinical trials related to glioblastoma (GBM) and stroke.
 PNI/JWCI was the lead enrolling center nationwide for the Medicenna Convection-Enhanced Delivery trial of MDNA55 for recurrent or progressive GBM and one of the lead enrolling centers for the Sunovion Phase 2 study of modified stem cells in patients with chronic motor deficit from ischemic stroke.
 PNI faculty also published over 30 peer-reviewed neuroscience papers.

 2018 will see numerous new PNI clinical trials opening for our patients with primary brain cancers, metastatic brain tumors, pituitary tumors, and neurodegenerative diseases.
 We also hope to publish multiple manuscripts that are currently works in progress.
 Several new grant applications in brain tumors will also be submitted.